sumcoinlabs/sumcoin/doc/README.md

 ### Resources
 * Discuss on the [LitecoinTalk](https://litecointalk.io/) forums.
-* Discuss general Litecoin development on #litecoin-dev on Freenode.
+* Discuss general Sumcoin development on #litecoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=litecoin-dev.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)